2026 Competitions

 • Prelims will be danced in heats with competitors changing partners a minimum of three times.

-• Finalists will draw a partner and they will be judged as a couple for the entire final round.
+• Finals to DJ music: Finalists will draw a partner, and they will be judged as a couple for the entire final round.

-• Finalists will dance a warmup all-skate and will dance in spotlights to DJed music.
+• Finalists will dance a warm-up all-skate and will dance in dual spotlights to DJed music.
 Couples may dance further all-skates as deemed necessary by the judges.

 Advanced Mixed Couples